Princeton-CDH/ppa-django/README.rst

 Solr core using the same instructions as for the development core.

 Note that python unit tests access a test server over HTTP, and therefore expect static files to be compiled – see "Frontend development setup" above for how to do this.

-In a CI context, we instead use a ``webpack-stats.json`` file that mocks the existence of the static files so they aren't required.
-This file is located in the ``ci/`` directory and needs to be updated if new entrypoints are configured in ``webpack.config.js``.
+In a CI context, we use a fake webpack loader backend that ignores missing assets.

 Javascript unit tests are written with `Jasmine <https://jasmine.github.io/>`_ and run using `Karma <https://karma-runner.github.io/2.0/index.html>`_.
 To run